jitsi/docker-jitsi-meet/README.md

   a different port, in case you edited the compose file).

-If you want to use jigasi too, first configure your env file with SIP credentials and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jigasi.yml up -d``
+If you want to use jigasi too, first configure your env file with SIP credentials and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jigasi.yml up``

+If you want to enable document sharing via [Etherpad], configure it and run Docker Compose as
+follows: ``docker-compose -f docker-compose.yml -f etherpad.yml up``

 ## Architecture